Integrating AR to assist in learning development for children

 Parents are willing to invest in a product that assists with the process

-To summarize my research and findings, I created a PACT analysis and 2 user personas which I would base off of when creating my user scenarios.
+To summarize my research and findings, I created a PACT analysis and 2 user personas which I would base on when creating my user scenarios.

 * images taken from Unsplash

-After finalizing my research, I began the ideating possible user interfaces and interactions that could deliver what I wanted the application to achieve in a user-friendly and simple way.
+After finalizing my research, I began ideating possible user interfaces and interactions that would deliver the user-friendly experiences I wanted to achieve.

 I got the opportunity to conduct a few user-tests to gain insight and feedback.
 Through this, I was able to better understand the problem and reiterate my userflows accordingly.
 Here were my main takeaways: